jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/1-introduction-to-iot/virtual-device.md

 ### Write the code

-Once the Python virtual environment is ready, you can write the code for the 'Hello World' application

 #### Task - write the code

 Create a Python application to print `"Hello World"` to the console.

-1. From your terminal or command line, run the following inside the virtual environment to create a Python file called `app.py`:
+1. From your terminal or command line, run the following to create a Python file called `app.py`:

     * From Windows run: